-The Lindblad evolution can be intuitively thought of as Hamiltonian evolution in a larger system that includes an ancilla register, but where the ancilla register is being continually reset to its initial state.
+Lindblad evolution can be intuitively thought of as Hamiltonian evolution in a larger system that includes an ancilla register, but where the ancilla register is being continually reset to its initial state.
 To make this more precise, consider a time interval $[0,t]$, and divide it into $N$ subintervals of length $\frac{t}{N}$ each.
 At the beginning of each subinterval, reset the state of the ancilla register to its initial state, and then let the joint system-ancilla evolve under a Hamiltonian $J$ and the system itself evolve under $H$.
 Let the evolution time for $J$ be $\sqrt{t/N}$ and the evolution time for $H$ be $t/N$.
-This process, illustrated in Fig.~\ref{fig:lindblad-as-unitary}, converges to true Lindblad evolution as $N$ approaches $\infty$.
+This process, illustrated in Fig.~\ref{fig:lindblad-as-unitary}, converges to the true Lindblad evolution as $N$ approaches $\infty$.

 For the specific evolution described by Eq.~\eqref{eq:lindblad}, it suffices to set the ancilla register to $\mathbb{C}^{m+1}$ and the Hamiltonian $J$ to the block matrix